-The Fund seeks to achieve its objective by investing principally in fixed or floating-rate debt securities issued by governments, government-related entities (including supranational organisations supported by several national governments) and corporations worldwide.
+The Fund seeks to achieve its objective by investing principally in fixed or floating-rate debt securities issued by governments, governmentrelated entities (including supranational organisations supported by several national governments) and corporations worldwide.
 The Fund invests mainly in investment-grade securities, but may invest up to 30% in non-investment grade securities and may also invest in Emerging Market debt securities.

 The Fund employs a proprietary environmental, social and governance (ESG) rating methodology with the aim to avoid investment in issuers that are lagging in the transition to support a low-carbon economy.
-The ESG rating methodology is applied to the whole portfolio and is binding for the portfolio construction.
+The Fund's Environmental and/or Social characteristics (within the meaning of Article 8 SFDR) promoted are detailed in the Appendix G.